grivkees/homebridge-carrier-infinity/README.md

 # Known Issues

 * This plugin currently only supports Zone 1.
+Zones 2+ will not show up.

 # Non-Issues